10 RV Kitchen Must-Haves that Make RV Living Easy

 There are many microfiber cloths out there (we’ve all seen the massive pack for ten dollars at Walmart).
 We really love the E-Cloth brand set because they are very high-quality and durable for life in the RV.
 We’ve had our set for over three years.

 When it comes to drinkware, we’re all about stainless steel.
-Not only does it not break like glassware can, but it doesn’t hold on to flavors and works for both hot and cold drinks.
+Unlike glassware it won’t break.
+Also, stainless steel doesn’t hold on to flavors like plastic drinkware will and works for both hot and cold drinks.

 In addition to the more widely used stainless steel tumblers, we love our stainless steel wine glasses.
 The stainless steel cups below are also great for hanging around the campsite.